mgrube753/bachelor-thesis/30_documentation/api_config.md

 ## Usage

-This script is typically called at the beginning of any process that needs to interact with an LLM.
+This script is called at the beginning of any process that needs to interact with an LLM.
 The returned dictionary of clients is passed to functions in `api_calls.py`.

 ## Dependencies